Vestibular Disorders and Balance

 Sensory receptors: are in the muscles, joints and spinal column, which inform the brain if the body parts have moved.

-Cerebellum and the brain: processes information from other departments and regulates the information.
+Cerebellum and the brain: processes information from other departments and consequently regulates the information.

-If disease or injury damages these processing areas, vestibular disorders can result as the brain receives conflicting messages from the other four sections.
+Moreover, If disease or injury damages these processing areas, vestibular disorders may result as the brain receives conflicting messages from the other four sections.

 References